Skip to main content

 Updated this week

-Variable fields allow you to calculate and display scores, totals, or other custom outputs based on user input.
+Variable fields in Formaloo are powerful tools that let you calculate and display scores, totals, or other values based on user input.

 This tutorial will guide you step-by-step on how to set up variable fields for calculating scores in your forms and comparing them.